ppinard/ebsd-image/doc/documentation/beginners/import/hkl.rst

 Import HKL Channel 5 projects
 =============================

-To import an EBSD acquisition from HKL Channel5, EBSD-Image requires a CTF file.
+To import an EBSD acquisition from HKL Channel 5 [#f1]_, EBSD-Image requires the project CPR and CTF file.
-The result is an :ref:`hklmmap`.
+These two files are transformed into EBSD-Image's :ref:`hklmmap`.
 From the importer wizard, the user can also convert the diffraction pattern images to a :ref:`smp`.
 For a typical map of around 50,000 pixels, the conversion takes about 10